 Montserrat beaches are rustic, so as outlined above, changing facilities are minimal and most don’t have restaurants or bars.
 Thus you’ll need to take a picnic basket with food and drinks if you want to stay for an extended period.
 You’ll also need to bring along a beach towel or two as you won’t find row after row of beach lounge chairs.
 Heck, depending on the time of day that you visit, most Montserrat beaches will be empty.

-Little Bay Beach
+Little Bay Beach in Montserrat

 Popular with locals and tourists, Little Bay Beach attracts the crowds as the waters are usually relatively calm for swimming and it has changing facilities along with a few bars and restaurants.
 Restaurants including Summer Breeze and Time Out Grill Restaurant & Bar are a great spot to have a leisurely lunch and people watch while taking in views of the Montserrat ferry, sailboats, and occasion cruise ship docked in Little Bay.
 For beer lovers, be sure to try the Montserrat Soufriere Stout served up at Time Out Grill Restaurant & Bar.
 The smoothies made with local fruits like guava and passion fruit are a good non-alcoholic option.